Oliver Sacks

-His numerous other best-selling books were mostly collections of case studies of people, including himself, with neurological disorders.
-He also published hundreds of articles (both peer-reviewed scientific articles and articles for a general audience), not only about neurological disorders but also insightful book reviews and articles about the history of science, natural history, and nature.
-His writings have been featured in a wide range of media; The New York Times called him a "poet laureate of contemporary medicine", and "one of the great clinical writers of the 20th century".
-His books include a wealth of narrative detail about his experiences with his patients and his own experiences, and how patients and he coped with their conditions, often illuminating how the normal brain deals with perception, memory, and individuality.
-In addition to the information content, the beauty of his writing style is especially treasured by many of his readers.
-He and his book Musicophilia: Tales of Music and the Brain were the subject of "Musical Minds", an episode of the PBS series Nova.
+His other best-selling books were mostly collections of case studies of people, including himself, with neurological disorders.
+He also published hundreds of articles (both peer-reviewed scientific articles and articles for a general audience), about neurological disorders, history of science, natural history, and nature.
+The New York Times called him a "poet laureate of contemporary medicine", and "one of the great clinical writers of the 20th century".
+Some of his books were adapted for plays by major playwrights, feature films, animated short films, opera, dance, fine art, and musical works in the classical genre.
+His book The Man Who Mistook His Wife for a Hat, which describes the case histories of some of his patients, became the basis of an opera of the same name.
+The television series Brilliant Minds is based on his life.